catseye/NaNoGenLab/guten-gutter/README.md

 Future work
 -----------

+Some texts on which this currently fails are:

+*   Princess of Mars (no "produced" line)
+*   Around the world in 80 days

+I think what we should so is make the "base" cleaner more conservative and have it stop stripping at the "start of project gutenberg" line.
+Then add a number of "extra" cleaners, which attempt to strip only a certain thing out of the text, e.g. the "produced" line.
+If a cleaner results in no lines, it should fail (and you can use the output of the previous, more conservative cleaner, as a fallback.)
+Of course this failure-check means it needs to take the "broad" approach, i.e. it's not really a good iterator anymore; it has to read the entire file to see if it failed or not.
+In practice this should not be a problem.

-I'm sure there are Gutenberg texts for which this fails.
+I'm sure there are other Gutenberg texts for which this fails.
 Whence these are found, this script's regular expressions should be adapted to match those lines.

 Really, the experiments in this repository should *not* be relying themselves